George Varghese: Transparent Bridge Architecture

-Network algorithmics
+Network Algorithmics

-Varghese is best known for helping define network algorithmics, a field of study which resolves networking bottlenecks using interdisciplinary techniques that include changes to hardware and operating systems as well as efficient algorithms.
+Varghese is known for helping define network algorithmics, a field of study which resolves networking bottlenecks using interdisciplinary techniques that include changes to hardware and operating systems as well as efficient algorithms.

 His contributions to network algorithmics include Deficit Round Robin (co-invented with M. Shreedhar), a scheduling algorithm that is widely used in routers, and timing wheels (with Tony Lauck), an algorithm for fast timers that is used as the basis of fast timers in Linux and FreeBSD.

 IP lookup and packet classification

 Varghese has also worked extensively on fast IP lookup and packet classification.
 His work with G. Chandranmenon on Threaded indexes predates the work done at Cisco Systems and Juniper Networks on tag switching.
 His work on multibit tries (with V. Srinivasan) has been used by a number of companies including Microsoft.
 His work on scalable IP packet lookup (with Waldvogel and Turner) for longer addresses such as IPv6 is being considered for use by Linux.

-George also worked with Eatherton and Dittia on the Tree bitmap IP lookup algorithm that is used in Cisco's CRS-1 router, which many believe to be the fastest router in the world.
-Tree bitmap and hypercuts (with Sumeet Singh and Florin Baboescu) appear to be among the best algorithms (excluding CAMs) for IP lookup and packet classification today.
+George also worked with Will Eatherton and Zubin Dittia on the Tree Bitmap IP lookup algorithm that is used in Cisco's CRS-1 router.
+When announced in May 2004, Guinness World Records certified the CRS-1 as having the highest capacity of any Internet router at 92 terabits per second.
+The router’s design and scalability were later discussed in networking research analyzing the efficiency of large routing tables.